 - Ensure the athlete is evaluated by a healthcare professional experienced in evaluating concussions.

 - Notify the athlete’s parents or guardians about the possible concussion.

-- Keep athlete out of play and only allow to return once they have been fully cleared of the injury.
+- Keep athletes out of play and only allow them to return once they have been fully cleared of the injury.

 It is vital for school staff to be educated on concussion identification and management because of the potentially huge short and long-term impact on a student’s health.
 This topic is so important, in fact, that the CDC, in partnership with leading experts and organizations, has developed the HEADS UP: Concussion in School Sports initiative to raise concussion awareness and train schools on how to properly handle TBIs.

 ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing), is the most widely used and most scientifically validated computerized management tool to evaluate concussions.
 This product is used by more than 7,400 high schools and 1,000 colleges and universities.
 It is also used in clinical centers, credentialed imPACT consultants, professional teams, select military units and other qualified healthcare providers³.
 ImpACT is the only FDA-cleared concussion assessment aids for ages 5-59.
 ImPACT’s neurocognitive tests measure a baseline of the concussed person’s brain function.
 Many schools require the baseline test results to be submitted with each student’s “back to school” forms so that the school can store this information in the student’s medical record.
 It is important to have quantifiable information regarding the student before they participate in sports and other activities where they could suffer a head injury.
 Having baseline test results readily available to school nurses, athletic trainers, and even a coach, will benefit the student in case of a head injury, as a first-hand resource of the student’s brain activity during a post-injury examination.

 How an Electronic Student Health Record (SHR) System Aids Concussion Management